nikithaeedulakanti/OIBSIP-CyberSecurity/TASK-4-Network-Security-Threats/network_security_threats_report.md

 ### Explanation
 A Denial-of-Service (DoS) attack is an attack in which a single system sends a large amount of traffic or requests to a target server, making it unavailable to legitimate users.
 A Distributed Denial-of-Service (DDoS) attack is similar, but the traffic comes from multiple compromised systems, often called a botnet.
 Because thousands of devices participate in the attack, DDoS attacks are more powerful and difficult to stop.
 ### Real-World Example
+One of the most well-known DDoS attacks occurred in 2016 against Dyn, a major DNS service provider.
+Attackers used the Mirai botnet, which consisted of thousands of infected IoT devices, to flood Dyn with traffic.
+This attack disrupted access to popular services such as Twitter, Netflix, Reddit, and Spotify.

 ### Impact